tkuwill/dotfiles-on-arch/README.md

 [Install]
 WantedBy=sleep.target
 ```
-No matter which you face, you should all enable the `slock@user.service` systemd unit for it to take effect for the username `user`.
+No matter which situation you face, you should all enable the `slock@user.service` systemd unit for it to take effect for the username `user`.
 ```sh
 systemctl enable slock@user.service
 ```